 Sardanes – The Catalan Dance.
 The Catalan personality is somehow summarized in our traditional dance: we mix the seriousness of the dance with the happiness of the music, we are methodical (counting is important to know when to change step) and we are united (the sardana is danced holding hands in a cercle).
 While usually every Sunday morning some people get together to dance it in front of the Cathedral, during the Festes de la Merce you’ll be able to see the pros doing it during their performances in the weekend.

 Concerts.
 Barcelona in September is a paradise for music lovers: the program of the Merce Festival includes lots of outdoor concerts (many of them free of charge), as well as the famous BAM Festival that attracts the mostly youth with their pop, hiphop and electronic music artists.
 Make sure to get lost in the alleys and plazas of the Old Town at night, and you are sure to hit some concert!

-But wait!
-There is more!
+AND BONUS!
 Want to attend one of the most spectacular shows of the year in town?
-Share this post to discover what it is:

 Piromusical.
 The Festes de la Merce are officially over with the Piromusical, a wonderful water, music and fireworks show that takes place in Plaça Espanya.
 Make sure to get there a few hours before it starts, or you might not be able to find good spot from where to watch!